Hydra-Chain/hydragon-nodee/README.md

 After your node is operational and fully synced, you're ready to become a validator.
 This requires:

-- Funding Your Account: Obtain sufficient Hydra by visiting the [Faucet](#faucet) section.
+- (TestNet Only) Funding Your Account: Obtain sufficient Hydra by visiting the [Faucet](#faucet) section.
 You can obtain funds to a second metamask account and transfer them to the validator address.
 Or alternatively you can import the private key of your validator into Metamask to operate with it directly.

 **Note:** Currently, you will have to import the validator's private key into Metamask to be able to interact with the web UI which can be considered as a security issue, but we will provide better option in the future.